pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 2. **Enhanced matching algorithms**: Refining the matching system to consider factors like previous successful collaborations and user feedback
 3. **Improved filtering options**: Adding more granular controls for discovering specific types of collaboration opportunities
 4. **Personalized discovery feeds**: Creating custom feeds based on user activity, preferences, and network connections

+## Contributing to the Discovery System

+When making changes to the Discovery System, follow these guidelines:

+1. **Code Organization**:
+   - All discovery filter logic is centralized in `client/src/pages/discovery-filters.tsx`
+   - Individual filter pages are in `client/src/pages/filters/` directory
+   - Main discovery page is in `client/src/pages/DiscoverPage.tsx`

+2. **Avoid Duplication**:
+   - Do not create multiple implementations of the same feature
+   - If improvements are needed, modify the existing implementation rather than creating a new file
+   - Document any significant changes in this README and in the CHANGELOG.md

+3. **Testing Changes**:
+   - Test all filter combinations to ensure they work correctly
+   - Verify that changes don't break existing functionality
+   - Check both mobile and desktop views for proper responsiveness

+4. **Documentation**:
+   - Update this document when changing discovery functionality
+   - Add code comments for complex logic
+   - Use version numbers in CHANGELOG.md when releasing significant changes

+These guidelines will help maintain a clean, consistent, and maintainable codebase for the Discovery System.